fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

-:::AccordionTitle Can I change the theme of web page received in token url?
+:::AccordionTitle Is it possible to change the branding\theme of payment checkout page received in token url?

 ::::AccordionContent